datacamp-content/courses-introduction-to-shell/chapter4.md

 Home is /home/repl.
 ```

-but using the variable `HOME` instead of typing `/home/repl` in directly.
+but use the variable `HOME` instead of typing `/home/repl` in directly.

 *** =hint